the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-story-data-librarian.md

-# Open leadership by a data librarian
+# Open Leadership by a Data Librarian

 The following are personal reflections by The Turing Way contributor Patricia Herterich and are based on a discussion she led at the Book Dash in May 2022.